Skip to content

 You can also use OData V2 and V4 in parallel.
 However, by default the Maven build generates EDMX files for one OData version, only.
 Therefore, you've to add an extra compile step for the missing OData version to the Maven build of your application:

-1. In .cdsrc, choose v4 for odata.version
+In .cdsrc, choose

-<command>compile ${project.basedir} -s all -l all -2 edmx-v2 -o ${project.basedir}/src/main/resources/edmx/v2</command>
+in the pom.xml file in the srv folder of your project:xml<command>compile ${project.basedir} -s all -l all -2 edmx-v2 -o ${project.basedir}/src/main/resources/edmx/v2</command>

-This command picks up all service definitions in the Java project base directory (srv by default) and generates EDMX for OData V2.
-It also localizes the generated EDMX files with all available translations.
-For more information on the previous command, call cds help compile on the command line.
+on the command line.
 If your service definitions are located in a different directory, adopt the previous command.
 If your service definitions are contained in multiple directories, add the previous command for each directory separately.
-Make sure to use at least cds-dk 3.2.0 for this step.
+Make sure to use at leastcds-dk 3.2.0

-3. Make sure that the dependencies to the OData V2 and V4 adapters are present in your pom.xml file:
+Make sure that the dependencies to the OData V2 and V4 adapters are present in your pom.xml file:

-4. Optionally it's possible to configure different serve paths for the application services for different protocols.
+Optionally it's possible to configure different serve paths for the application services for different protocols.
 See Serve configuration for more details.

 After rebuilding and restarting your application, your Application Services are exposed as OData V2 and OData V4 in parallel.
 This way, you can migrate your frontend code iteratively to OData V4.